If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 Several factors come into play when considering the neighborhood in which you want to set up your new practice.

-Seek to join the community and demographic that you cater to.
+Ultimately, the best option is often to seek to join the community and demographic that you cater to.

 2. Can Your Clientele Access The Neighborhood?